erickarugu/100-days-of-code/log.md

  - "JavaScript Array of Objects Tutorial – How to Create, Update, and Loop Through Objects Using JS Array Methods" by Ondrej Polesny
  - "How to Stay Motivated to Keep Learning to Code" by Adrian Twarog
  - "A Developer's Guide to Website Speed Optimization" by Digvijay Singh

+### Day 54: May 15 Friday

+**Objectives:**

+ - WebApp Theming
+ - Angular Firebase

+**Today:**

+I learned and practiced how to take advantage of the new CSS Variables concept to create and toggle different themes for the same App.
+I learned and practiced how to easily make an Angular app PWA.

+**Articles:**

+ - "How to Crack the Google Season of Docs Application Process for 2020" by Edidiong Asikpo on freeCodeCamp
+ - "Open Source contributions: A catalyst for growth." by Edidiong Asikpo
+ - "GSOD Project Report: Modernize (rewrite) the VLC user documentation" by Edidiong Asikpo on medium